dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator1-numerator](images/indicators/indicator1-numerator.png)

-Search for TT_B_Learner enrolment (termly tool section B) and add up the totals from ages 6 years to 12 years.
+Search for BCG doses given < 1 yr

 Then the denominator

 ![indicator1-denominator](images/indicators/indicator1-denominator.png)

-Search for District population, you want children aged 6-12 years.
+Search for Live Births.

 With this information selected, save the indicator.
 Note to the participants that you won't be able to use the indicator until the analytics process is run.